Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Estimation of the spatial model from the ensemble

 \section{Estimation of the spatial model from the ensemble}

-In this section, we propose an estimator of the Locally Stationary Convolution Model from an ensemble (sample) of $M$ independent identically distributed random field realizations (ensemble members): $\{\xi^{(\mu)} (x)\}_{\mu=1}^{M}$.
-The goal is to estimate the convolution kernel $u(x,\rho(x,\cdot))$, where $x$ runs over points of a {\em spatial grid}.
+In this section, we propose an estimator of the Locally Stationary Convolution Model from an ensemble (sample) of $K$ independent identically distributed random field realizations (ensemble perturbations), $\{\xi^{(k)} (x)\}_{k=1}^{K}$.
+The goal is to estimate the convolution kernel $u(x,\rho(x,\cdot))$, where $x$ runs over points of the spatial grid.
 In this study, we confine ourselves to {\em point estimates} of $u(x,\rho(x,y))$.
-Recall that for any $x$, the convolution kernel $u(x,\rho(x,y))$ is the inverse Fourier-Legendre transform of the spectral functions $\sigma_\ell(x)=\sqrt{f_\ell(x)}$ (see Eq.~(\ref{u_spe})), so it suffices to estimate the local spectra $f_\ell(x)$ or the spectral functions $\sigma_\ell(x)$.
-We seek an estimator potentially applicable to high-dimensional problems that have $10^9$ degrees of freedom or more.
+We recall that for any $x$, the convolution kernel $u(x,\rho(x,y))$ is the inverse Fourier-Legendre transform of the spectral functions $\sigma_\ell(x)=\sqrt{f_\ell(x)}$, see Eq.~(\ref{u_spe}), so it suffices to estimate $\sigma_\ell(x)$.
+We seek an estimator that is applicable to high-dimensional problems with $10^9$ degrees of freedom or more.

-We note that the exact likelihood of the data $\{\xi(x_i)\}_{i=1}^{n_{\rm x}}$ (where $n_{\rm x}$ stands for the size of the spatial grid) generated by the model Eq.~(\ref{LSM}) is computationally intractable in high dimensions.
-Therefore, we rely on {\em composite likelihood} \citep{Lindsay,Varin}, arriving at a two-stage estimator introduced below in this section.
-First, several bandpass filters are applied to the input ensemble and sample variances of their outputs are computed.
-Second, the local spectra $f_\ell(x)$ are restored from those sample variances.